celestiaorg/docs/nodes/blobstream-bootstrapper.md

 blobstream bootstrapper init
 ```

-By default, the store will be created un `~/.bootstrapper`.
+By default, the store will be created in `~/.bootstrapper`.
 However,
 if you want to specify a custom location, you can use the `--home` flag.
 Or, you can use the following environment variable: